HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Honored by Academy for Teachers for innovation as a computer science educator
 - Commissioned by PERC to create digital resources for the Exploring Computer Science curriculum
-- Commissioned by New Visions for Public Schools to create Google Apps for School Operations screen-cast tutorials {: .list-plus.print-page-break}
+- Commissioned by New Visions for Public Schools to create Google Apps for School Operations screen-cast tutorials {: .list-plus}

 ### Projects

 **[Web Directory](https://directory.weill.cornell.edu)** - Public listing of people, departments, and services

-- Upgrade from Rails 4.1 to 5.2
+- Upgraded from Rails 4.1 to 5.2
-- Add departments and services to original app with only people
+- Combined two rails applications and unified the search interface for departments, services, and people
-- Move application from on-premise servers to AWS
+- Moved application from on-premise servers to AWS
-- Improve integration with Java UnboundID LDAP SDK library and JRuby
+- Improved integration with Java UnboundID LDAP SDK library and JRuby
-- Improve page loading through caching and code refactoring
+- Improved page loading through caching and code refactoring
-- Update styles from Boostrap v3 to v4
+- Updated styles from Boostrap v3 to v4
 {: .list-plus}

 **[WCM Styles](https://github.com/wcmc-its/wcm-styles)** - CDN-delivered shared custom assets

 - Lead my initiative to extract shared styles and utilize free CDN hosting from [JSDelivr](https://www.jsdelivr.com)
-- Use Webpack to manage external and custom dependencies and package assets {: .list-plus}
+- Used Webpack to manage external and custom dependencies and package assets {: .list-plus}

 **[Seedlr](https://seedlr.com)** - Share positive thoughts.

-- Coordinate with remote team across geographic divide with Trello, WhatsApp, Git, and Bitbucket
+- Coordinated with remote team across geographic divide with Trello, WhatsApp, Git, and Bitbucket
-- Build out new features including data models and UI from an InVision app
+- Built out new features including data models and UI from an InVision app
-- Integrate with payment system and mail marketing APIs
+- Integrated with payment system and mail marketing APIs
-- Use JQuery and custom JavaScript to enhance front-end with asynchronous AJAX requests {: .list-plus}
+- Used JQuery and custom JavaScript to enhance front-end with asynchronous AJAX requests {: .list-plus}

 **[AdLauncher](https://adlauncher.io)** - Making Facebook advertising easy

-- Coordinate with a diverse team of engineers, product, and sales personnel
+- Coordinated with a diverse team of engineers, product, and sales personnel
-- Use Rails 4.2 and gems including activeadmin, devise, ransack, state_machines, and sidekiq
+- Used Rails 4.2 and gems including activeadmin, devise, ransack, state_machines, and sidekiq
-- Use Bootstrap 4 and custom SCSS to style front end
+- Used Bootstrap 4 and custom SCSS to style front end
-- Process payments using the Stripe API
+- Improved payment processing using the Stripe API
-- Deploy from Github to Heroku with add-ons such as Mailgun and Redis To Go
+- Deployed from Github to Heroku with add-ons such as Mailgun and Redis To Go
-- Connect to FacebookAdsAdapter and ConstantContact APIs {: .list-plus}
+- Connected to FacebookAdsAdapter and ConstantContact APIs {: .list-plus}

 **[FacebookAdsAdapter](https://adsapi.io)** - An API to simplify advertising on Facebook

-- Abstract the Facebook advertising API complexity for use on AdLauncher and Boost
+- Abstracted the Facebook advertising API complexity for use on AdLauncher and Boost
-- Develop with popular gems including carrierwave, clockwork, kaminari, papertrail and puma {: .list-plus}
+- Developed with popular gems including carrierwave, clockwork, kaminari, papertrail and puma {: .list-plus}

 **[Boost](https://www.constantcontact.com)** - Boost email campaigns on Facebook

-- Maintain legacy JRuby Rails 4.1 app with Ruby 1.9.3
+- Maintained legacy JRuby Rails 4.1 app with Ruby 1.9.3
-- Extends ConstantContact with Facebook advertising
+- Extended ConstantContact with Facebook advertising
-- Deploy remotely with Jenkins and JRuby
+- Deployed remotely with Jenkins and JRuby
 {: .list-plus}

-### Open Source Contributions

-**[3D Printable Designs](http://www.thingiverse.com/HarlemSquirrel/designs)** - Constructed functional and decorative designs with Blender and OpenSCAD

-**[EBA Setup Scripts](https://github.com/HarlemSquirrel/eba-setup-scripts)** - Developed a set of scripts to automate and simplify Linux client deployment and maintenance

-**[GNOME Shell Extensions](https://extensions.gnome.org/accounts/profile/HarlemSquirrel)** - Crafted using GNOME JavaScript

-**[NYC Farmer’s Markets Ruby CLI Gem](https://github.com/HarlemSquirrel/nyc-farmers-markets-cli-gem)** - Pulled data from NYC Open Data API

 ### Education